arindam31/ImageResizer/README.md

 5) Single file choice can be provided - Implemented

 UI:
-1) Add pull down for percentage/ratio - DOne
+1) Add pull down for percentage/ratio - Done
-2) Add checkbox for keep proportion - Done
+2) Add checkbox to keep proportion - Done
 3) Add pull down for extension choice
 4) Text box for text for new  file
 5) suffix/prefix pull down
 6) Display extension and size of each file
 7) Double clicking should open file with default software
+8) Add Convert Button and attach to resizer - Done(works fine too)
+9) Display size of new created file